TechGrounds-Cloud8/cloud8-sasudi90/03_Networking/NTW-04.md

 # Binary and hex
-Study binary en hexadecimal counting, in particular counting in base 2 and 16.
+Study binary en hexadecimal counting, in other words counting in base 2 and 16.

 ## Key terminology
 - base 2: The binary number system, in mathematics, positional numeral system has 2 as the base and so requiring only two different symbols for its digits, 0 and 1, instead of the usual 1 - 10 needed in the decimal system.